shiftkey/fluxsharp-proof-of-concept/README.md

 # Flux C# Proof of Concept

-This is the result of me wrapping my head around Flux/React concepts - by implementing a simple library in C# to emulate the behaviour.
+This is the result of me wrapping my head around Flux/React concepts - by implementing a simple library in C# to emulate the behavior.

 It's super-rough, but as a first step I'm porting the [Flux Todo App](https://github.com/facebook/flux/blob/2e6238c632dcaf276a303bc3239d7c273b94f9fd/docs/TodoList.md)